 Emily Stewart: You founded NeuralSoft as well as Meivox.
 How do the two interact?
 What was the idea behind Meivox, and what got you interested in entrepreneurship in the first place?

 Rodrigo Terni: I always loved entrepreneurship.
 Ever since I can remember, I wanted to have my own business.
 NeuralSoft was the first project that I worked on.
 I teamed up with some of my classmates, and we started by developing trading systems for the stock market.
-After some success, we were asked to work with an asset management company to automate their decision process.
+After some success, but not an immediate profit, we were asked to work with an asset management company to automate their decision process.
 We realized that their process was very reliant on other professionals of the stock market, and since they had lots of information about these professionals, it was fairly easy to know which ones they needed to follow.
 We also realized that traders that invested in the stock market also liked to follow others and discuss trades; however, they didn’t have nearly as much information as companies did.
 Thus, we began to work on a platform that would allow not only companies but also actual people to trade in a standardized environment and share these trades with others.
 This would allow them to easily decide which traders to follow and how good they are according to their profiles.

 ES: Would you explain a bit about how Meivox works?
 There are clearly some parts that are defined and some aspects that are to come.
 What is already happening, and what can we expect?

 RT: Meivox is a social trading platform for the financial market.
 We allow users to create and manage their portfolios in a simulated environment and rank them according to their performance.
 We don’t give an overall score because we believe there isn’t one single great trader but instead several, each with their own trading style, and we give users a chance to see that and to find traders that best suit their needs.
 At the moment, we are developing a new way to share entire portfolios, and very soon, the possibility to add new types of assets to the portfolio, such as fixed income assets, hedge funds, etc., will be available.